Nadine, Media Reporter for Touch Down Travel Tech sat down with the CEO,

 Reporter: Where can travellers get tested in South Africa?

 CEO: There are multiple places, including JNB (OR Tambo) airport.
-As a complimentary service to our travellers, Go Touch Down Travel will pay for guests’ PCR Covid tests in South Africa.
+Go Touch Down Travel will schedule the testing for guests’ in South Africa should it be required

 Reporter: What happens in the event that someone tests positive and gets ‘stuck’ in South Africa?